morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - no AP/VLAN support
 - no P2P-client support
 - no P2P-GO support
-- future Realtek support unknown
+- Realtek support ended in 2019
 - no new source code releases since 2019, and that 2019 release was not a good driver
 - uses a lot of power so using a powered hub may be a good idea
 - produces a lot of heat, adapter needs a lot of vent holes